-An academic internship is a carefully planned and monitored work experience that meets specific learning goals related to an academic field of study.
+An internship is a planned and monitored work experience that meets specific learning goals related to an academic field of study.
 There should be a relationship between the practical experience gained in an internship and the academic work done in the classroom.

-Undergraduate students at Pitt-Bradford can earn between one and six credits for internships.
+You can earn between one and six credits for internships.
 No more than 3 credits of internships may be taken at any one time.
 A minimum of 45 on-site hours must be completed per credit hour earned.

 - Completion of the Academic Internship Proposal